-Cost of subscription revenue consists primarily of managed hosting providers and other third-party service providers, employee-related costs including payroll, benefits and stock-based compensation expense for our customer support team, amortization of capitalized software development costs and acquired technology, and allocated overhead costs, which we define as facilities, depreciation of fixed assets, and costs related to information technology.
+Cost of subscription revenue consists primarily of managed hosting providers and other third-party service providers, employeerelated costs including payroll, benefits and stock-based compensation expense for our customer support team, amortization of capitalized software development costs and acquired technology, and allocated overhead costs, which we define as facilities, depreciation of fixed assets, and costs related to information technology.

 Cost of professional services and other revenue consists primarily of personnel costs of our professional services organization, including salaries, benefits, bonuses and stock-based compensation, amortization of capitalized software development costs associated with our internally built software platform, as well as professional fees and allocated overhead costs, which we define as facilities, depreciation of fixed assets, and costs related to information technology.
+It also consists of costs associated with our other service offerings, including Commerce Hub.

 We expect that the cost of subscription and professional services and other revenue will increase in absolute dollars as we continue to invest in growing our business.
 Over time, we expect to gain benefits of scale associated with our costs of hosting our customer platform relative to subscription revenues, resulting in improved subscription gross margin, exclusive of stock-based compensation.
-We expect professional services and other margins to breakeven for the foreseeable future, exclusive of stock-based compensation.
+We expect professional services and other margins to break-even in the next 12 months, exclusive of stock-based compensation.